ludihan/bfu/README.md

 > [!NOTE]
 > By default the makefile will attempt to use the 'cc' compiler, aka the
-    default compiler installed in your system if you wish to use a different one just change that variable
+    default compiler installed in your system, if you wish to use a different one just change that variable

 ## Usage